Scalable Protected Infrastructure (SPI)

 Data Transfer

 The SPI provides separate Data Transfer Nodes configured specifically for SPI workflows.
 The nodes are not directly accessible for login but are accessible through the Globus tool.
 The SPI DTNs mount the same Arx filesystem available on the SPI compute resources.
-Globus is the prefered method to transfer data into and out of the SPI resources.
+Globus is the preferred method to transfer data into and out of the SPI resources.

 IP Whitelisting